PaulWheatcroft/theCocktailShaker/README.md

     - The results need to show me a picture of the cocktail
 2. If I'm not inspired by the first choice I would like to find another option using the same ingredients
 3. If I like what I find I would like to email the full ingredients list including instructions of how to make the drink to an email address of my choice.
-4. If I don't find any drink that inspire me I would like to start again
+4. If I don't find any drinks that inspire me I would like to start again

 ### Someone who just wants to be surprised and inspired to make a cocktail